pbchaves-art/PR0FYLER/README.md

 PR0FYLER is an automated tool designed to streamline the export of electropherogram plots from Applied Biosystems GeneMapper.
 It simplifies the workflow used in forensic DNA laboratories by collecting user credentials, locating the GeneMapper executable, running the export process, and organizing the generated files.

-This tool was developed for the Laboratory of Biology and Forensic DNA – Goiás State Forensic Police (PCI/GO).
+This tool was developed Paulo B. Chaves
+Laboratory of Biology and Forensic DNA
+Goiás State Forensic Police (PCI/GO).

 Key Features